 To sum up, you must file a Washington mechanic’s lien within 90 days from the date you last delivered labor or materials.
 There are different Notice of Intent deadlines in Washington, however, depending on the nature of work you did on the project.
 If you did not contract directly with the owner, you are required to provide the owner with a Notice of Intent within 60 days of first furnishing before you are eligible to file for a lien.

-Washington has different Notice of Intent requirements depending on the role you played in the work.
+As for Notice of Intent deadlines, Washington has different requirements depending on the role you played in the work.
 There are three different roles: prime contractors, subcontractors/laborers, or suppliers.
-Check out the definitions below, as outlined in Chapter 60.04 RCW of Washington State Law, to determine which role applies to you.
+Check out the definitions below, as outlined in Chapter 60.04 RCW of Washington State Law, to determine which role (and associated deadline) applies to you.

 To be considered a “prime contractor,” you need to check these boxes: